 Northern Pacific Asset Management works with high-earning families, business owners, and trust beneficiaries across Houston, Seattle, Portland, and nationwide to coordinate income tax, estate tax, and trust planning.
 The two-year window before January 1, 2028 is the time to review your structures.

-It’s worth noting how the millionaires tax interacts with Washington’s existing capital gains tax on long-term gains above approximately $270,000 (inflation-adjusted annually; $278,000 for 2025)—7% on the first $1 million in taxable gains and 9.9% above $1 million.
+It’s worth noting how the millionaires tax interacts with Washington’s existing capital gains tax on long-term gains above approximately $280,000 (adjusted annually for inflation)—7% on the first $1 million in taxable gains and 9.9% above $1 million.

 However, SB 6346 provides a credit for capital gains taxes already paid.
 For example, if you owe the 7% capital gains tax on $500,000 in long-term gains, you receive a credit against the millionaires tax for that amount.
 This prevents double taxation—you don’t pay both 7% and 9.9% on the same gain.